Gigaspaces/xap-docs/site/content/release_notes/122whats-new.markdown

 - XAP open source

-{{%note “Note…..”%}} The InsightEdge package contains an Apache Spark distribution, but users may override it and use any Spark distribution that is standard and compatible with the Apache Spark distribution. {{% /note%}}
+{{%note%}} The InsightEdge package contains an Apache Spark distribution, but users may override it and use any Spark distribution that is standard and compatible with the Apache Spark distribution. {{% /note%}}

 # Administration Features